The National Academy of Inventors (NAI)

 Soon after, the USF Academy of Inventors was established to recognize inventors on campus for their accomplishments in patents, licensing and commercialization.
 As Sanberg shared this concept with his counterparts at leading research universities around the country, it quickly became apparent there was a national need to change the culture within academia to honor those inventors who patent their discoveries and stimulate the economy by bringing their products to the marketplace.
 This realization marked the inception of the National Academy of Inventors® (NAI).

-Thirteen institutions comprise the founding Charter Members.
-They are: the University of South Florida, Georgetown University, Embry-Riddle Aeronautical University, The University of Akron, University of Cincinnati, Auburn University, University of Nebraska-Lincoln, Stevens Institute of Technology, Ohio University, Jackson State University, University of Missouri-St. Louis, The University of Alabama, and H.Lee Moffitt Cancer Center and Research Institute.
+Nineteen Institutions comprise the founding Charter Members.
+They are: the University of South Florida, Georgetown University, Embry-Riddle Aeronautical University, The University of Akron, University of Cincinnati, Auburn University, University of Nebraska-Lincoln, Stevens Institute of Technology, Ohio University, Jackson State University, University of Missouri-St. Louis, The University of Alabama, H.Lee Moffitt Cancer Center and Research Institute, China Medical University, Draper Laboratory, Cleveland State University, The Jackson Laboratory, the University of Arkansas, and The George Washington University.
 You can view a complete list of NAI Member Institutions here.

 The Fellows Recognition Program

-There are currently more than 1,700 Fellows of the Academy.
+There are currently 2,068 Fellows of the Academy.

-NAI Fellow status is nationally recognized as the highest professional distinction awarded to academic inventors.
+NAI Fellow status is nationally recognized as the highest professional distinction awarded to inventors.

 The Senior Members Recognition Program